nnethercote/Rust-CUDA/guide/src/cuda/pipeline.md

 - Some linkage types are not supported.
 - Function ABIs are ignored; everything uses the PTX calling convention.

-libnvvm is a closed source library which takes NVVM IR, optimizes it further, then converts it to PTX.
+libNVVM is a closed source library which takes NVVM IR, optimizes it further, then converts it to PTX.
 PTX is a low level, assembly-like format with an open specification which can be targeted by any language.
 For an assembly format, PTX is fairly user-friendly.
 - It is well formatted.
 - It is mostly fully specified (other than the iffy grammar specification).
 - It uses named registers/parameters.
 - It uses virtual registers.
-(Because gpus have thousands of registers, listing all of them out would be unrealistic.)
+(Because GPUs have thousands of registers, listing all of them out would be unrealistic.)
 - It uses ASCII as a file encoding.